Who We Are

-Nicole Larimer leads the Life Lab team and coordinates the ORCATECH projects.
+Nicole Sharma leads the Life Lab team and coordinates the ORCATECH projects.
 She has worked with ORCATECH for over 10 years and has an interest in the scalability of deployment of the ORCATECH Platform across new Life Lab cohorts in North America.
 Ms. Sharma graduated from Pomona College with a degree in Cognitive Science, where she also conducted memory research and learned about research data analysis at the UCSD Alzheimer’s Disease Cooperative Study.

 Thomas Riley is ORCATECH's technical lead, managing both frontend and backend development, testing of new sensors and implementing quality assurance protocols for collected data.
 He uses experience implementing these sensors and subject interactions to continue improving ORCATECH’s sensor suite.
 Mr. Riley is a graduate of the University of Portland with a degree in physics.

 Nora Mattek, M.P.H., is a research statistician in ORCATECH.
 Her primary focus is analyzing the activity data collected from our Intelligent Systems for Assessment of Aging Changes Study (ISAAC).
 ISAAC is a unique and collaborative study that is the first large-scale project of its kind to study continuous assessment technologies in community homes.
 This five year study, funded by an NIH Biomedical Research Partnership Grant, is a collaborative effort among medical and engineering faculty and academic and industry partners.